danielyu2003/danielyu2003.github.io/content/about/_index.md

 +++
 title = "About"
 [extra]
-footer = "Like city lights, receding."
+footer = "It's more fun to compute!"
 +++

 <div class="card_post">